improbable-research/keanu/docs/doc_templates/plates.md

 ## Observing many associated data points

-This example shows you how you can repeat logic over many data observed data points which are associated by having a dependency on a common global value.
+This example shows you how you can repeat logic over many observed data points which are associated by having a dependency on a common global value.
 Here they are the intercept and weights of a linear regression model.